awps/smk-sidebar-generator/README.md

 [smk_sidebar name="Sidebar Name"]
 ```

+##TO DO:
+*Add an option on page/post edit screen.
+*Sortable sidebars - select the position for any sidebar by drag-n-drop
+*Add default sidebars in list, without "remove" button
+*Layout/column manager(not sure how this should be :P )

 ##Changelog
 **v1.0.3 - May 08, 2013**
 * Bug Fix: User can now delete a just created sidebar.